-Ignore the attempts by the other person to displace responsibility onto you
+Ignore the attempts by the other person to displace responsibility to you

 In behavioral terms, this is called extinction.
 If the blaming person is not reinforced by their actions, the actions may go away.
-Reinforcements can take many forms, such as yelling, arguing, crying, or apologizing.
+Reinforcements can take many forms, such as:

 Consider the worst possible scenarios

 In this case, you should consider the worst thing that could happen if the person were to continue to blame you for everything.
 If you do not buy into their accusations, but they continue to make them anyway, what is the worst thing that can happen?
 Again, this depends on the context.

 However, our fears and worries are oftentimes fueled by semi-conscious, catastrophic, and irrational imaginations about what could happen.
 If we consider in a concrete way what the worst possible scenario could be, in some instances, we will conclude that it is our own bruised ego.